almin/almin/docs/HelloWorld.md

 ```

-### :warning: Real example
+### ⚠️ Real example

-[examples/introduction](https://github.com/almin/almin/tree/master/examples/introduction) prefer to [concept of components](./Components.md) than correctness for implementation.
+[examples/introduction](https://github.com/almin/almin/tree/master/examples/introduction) prefers to [concept of components](./Components.md) than correctness for implementation.

 You want to know real implementation and see other examples.

-You can see actual example in [Creating Counter App](counter/README.md) and other examples.
+You can see an actual example in [Creating Counter App](counter/README.md) and other examples.

 ## Others

 ![Overview of almin-architecture](assets/almin-architecture.png)

-This hello world not say all thing of Almin.
+The Hello World app doesn't say all thing of Almin.

 - **UseCase** is also entry point of **domain** model
 - **Domain** is business logic on your application